 To give you an idea of the price: Imagine you’re a newly married 28-year-old man in excellent health.
-If you wanted to purchase a 30-year, $500,000 term life insurance policy with Haven Life, it could cost around $33 per month.
+If you want to purchase a 30-year, $500,000 Haven Term life insurance policy, it could cost around $29 per month.

 It’s worth noting that the policy you purchase now is not the amount of coverage you are stuck with for life.
 As you get older, your income likely increases as does the number of financial dependents (code word for “kids”) you have.
 It’s important to revisit your life insurance needs every few years, and if you find you’re underinsured, purchase another small policy to increase your coverage.

 What to look for when shopping for term life insurance

 If you’ve been put off by the traditional, cumbersome application process that is often synonymous with life insurance, you might want to reconsider now that it is possible to apply for, purchase and get coverage started online.
 If this is an approach that appeals to you, here is what you’ll want to do next:

 We mentioned already that most experts recommend a coverage amount that’s 5-10 your annual salary.
 That’s a good place to start.

 However, you should also take into account any debts you have that would be left to your partner and future family to cover.
 Daily expenses, a mortgage, co-signed loans and the future expenses of children are all worth thinking about when you’re going through the life insurance buying process.

 Again, an online life insurance calculator can be your BFF here.
 It’ll help to provide a comprehensive look at your financial situation along with a tiered recommendation of how much coverage you need.
 Having options is good.